 - Lifelong learning

 We build a strong foundation through intentional self-cultivation.
-And, always remember, transformation can happen anywhere from a sweat lodge to sitting in front of your laptop.
+And, always remember, transformation can happen anywhere from a sweat lodge (highly recommended) to sitting in front of a laptop (typically my reality).

 How does it all come together?